confesi/confesi-server/README.md

 **Editing the docs:**

 [Here](https://github.com/swaggo/swag#declarative-comments-format) is a good resource to learn how to properly annotate handler functions so they appear in the Swagger UI.
+[Here](https://mholt.github.io/json-to-go/) is another good resource to help with speedy struct-to-JSON conversions.

 **Rebuilding the docs:**